Introduction to Helmi with Qiskit¶

 Explicit Transpilation¶

-For more control, you can also specify the initial layout in both transpile
+For more control, you can also specify the initial layout in the transpile

 .